 - Using a third-party Mobile device management solution to set management and security policies on mac devices

 Mac devices include the client component required to join AD and binding a Mac to the domain is relatively simple.
 Recent macOS releases make it even easier to integrate Apple products as they can work with Microsoft SCCM and Exchange Active Sync.
-But the fact remains that SCCM capabilities are limited when it comes to Mac and native management tools are insufficient to manage full MacOS life cycle.
+But the fact remains that SCCM capabilities are limited when it comes to Mac and native management tools are insufficient to manage a full MacOS life cycle.

 IT admins can join Mac devices to AD and then use Apple remote desktop to push commands to Mac clients.
-Apple remote desktop is a desktop management system for software distribution, asset management and remote assistance.
+Apple remote desktop is a desktop management system for software distribution, asset management, and remote assistance.
 Apple profile manager can be used to set up and distribute Mac configuration profiles.
 However, this method is too complex.

 Although there are different methods to handle your Mac devices, using an MDM solution is the most effective method.